 - Only the Fellows of the International Academy of Food Science and Technology are eligible to cast a vote in the Fellows Elections.

-- The nominations close on December 10, 2021.
-The Ballot is distributed to all Fellows by December 15 and the election closes on January 20, 2022.
-The Academy Fellows Election results will be released on or before 31 January 2022.
+- The nominations close on December 31, 2023.
+The Ballot is distributed to all Fellows on January 12, 2024 and the election closes on February 15, 2024.
+The Academy Fellows Election results will be released on or before 25 February 2024.
 Lobbying for votes is not acceptable and could result in disqualification from the ballot.

-- In completing the forms, please be aware that scientific accomplishments can have been achieved in various fields and not just academic research; and that and/or leadership is intended to provide an alternative to scientific accomplishments and again may have been exercised in various contexts.
+- In completing the forms, please be aware that scientific accomplishments could have been achieved in various fields and not just academic research; and that leadership could provide an alternative to scientific accomplishments and again may have been exercised in various contexts.